RomanVPX/onnx-to-rknn/README.md

 ## Why Does This Exist?
 (The Problem)

 Converting models for Rockchip NPUs using their official `rknn-toolkit2` is... an experience.
-Its documentation is a masterpiece of obfuscation, and key features like `dynamic_input` (essential for models that should handle variable input sizes, like image upscalers) are **fundamentally broken** for many (if not all) architectures, often leading to crashes (`Segmentation fault`) or garbage output during inference.
+Its documentation is a masterpiece of obfuscation, and key features like `dynamic_input` (essential for models that should handle variable input sizes, like image upscalers) are **fundamentally broken** for many (if not all) architectures, leading to crashes (`Segmentation fault`) or garbage output during inference.

 After much suffering, apparently the only reliable method found was to generate **separate RKNN models for each specific, fixed input resolution** needed, bypassing the buggy dynamic shape handling.
 Doing this manually for multiple resolutions is tedious and error-prone.

-**TL;DR:** It automates the painful process of creating a set of fixed-resolution RKNN models from a single ONNX file.

 ## What It Does (The Solution)